-Prospective clients and employers will want to learn about your skills and competencies, and a content marketing portfolio is an excellent vehicle to showcase said skills.
+Prospective clients and employers will want to learn about your skills and competencies, and an online portfolio is an excellent vehicle to showcase said skills.

 Different types of content marketers & their ideal portfolios

 Content marketing covers a wide range of channels and there are many roles in the space.
 Each content marketer will have their own needs when it comes to building their portfolio.
-This section is for seeing which type of content marketer you identify with the most — for example, I do all of the things below! — and how that should affect your thinking when designing your portfolio.
+This section is for seeing which type of content marketer you identify with the most — for example, I do all of the things below! — and how that should affect your thinking when designing a great content marketing portfolio.

 The first kind of content marketer is just a content writer, pure and simple.
 Content writers are typically focused on writing blog content though some may also be involved in website copy and content.
 They concern themselves with metrics around the quality of content and blog traffic.
 Content writers are primarily focused on executing a lot of this content through research and, well, writing.